-English comedian, writer, television presenter, and distinguished supporter of Humanism
+English comedian, writer, television presenter, and Patron of Humanists UK

 God made man in His own image.
 No. Man made God in his own image.

 Born in May 1964, David Baddiel grew up in North London.
 His mother was a Jewish refugee from Nazi Germany, but Baddiel has said that going to an orthodox Jewish school as a child put him off religion.
 After studying at Haberdashers’ Aske’s Boys’ School, he read English at King’s College, Cambridge, where he was a member of the Cambridge Footlights.
 He graduated with a double first and began a doctorate at UCL, and though early success as a stand-up comedian put an end to his academic career, he remains interested in literature: he writes a regular books column for The Times and in 2007 he hosted BBC4’s “The Book Quiz”.
 He has also written three novels: Time For Bed, Whatever Love Means and The Secret Purposes.
 (If you buy his books at Amazon.co.uk through this link a small commission will go to Humanists UK.)

 Baddiel’s broadcasting career took off after he formed a writing and performing partnership with fellow-comedian Rob Newman in 1988, and he first became famous in “The Mary Whitehouse Experience”, a radio series which moved to television.
 Since then, he has appeared in many comedy shows on radio and television, including the 2004 – 2007 Radio 4 show “Heresy”, which challenged received opinions.
 In 2007 he made a documentary for BBC1 on the subject of the history of restitution for holocaust victims and their descendants, “Baddiel and the Missing Nazi Billions”.